rafipatel/Image-Super-Resolution-using-GANs/README.md

-**Super-Resolution with SRGAN and SRResNet**
+# Super-Resolution with SRResNet and SRGAN

+Note: This repository and its contents support the coursework of the INM705 module at City, University of London.

 ### Overview

-This repository contains a PyTorch implementation of the Super-Resolution Generative Adversarial Network (SRGAN) & Super-Resolution Convolutional Neural Network (SRResNet) for enhancing the resolution of images.
-SRGAN and SRResNet are deep learning architecture capable of generating high-resolution images from low-resolution inputs.
+This repository contains a PyTorch implementation of the Super-Resolution Generative Adversarial Network (SRGAN) & Super-Resolution Residual Network (SRResNet) for enhancing the resolution of images.
+SRGAN and SRResNet are deep learning architectures capable of generating high-resolution images from low-resolution inputs.

 ### Table of Contents
 1. [Introduction](#introduction)